kaerez/Shai-Hulud-2.0-dms-sh/local_bridge/README.md

+# ⚠️ DISCLAIMER

+**THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+THE AUTHORS AND CONTRIBUTORS ACCEPT NO LIABILITY FOR ANY DAMAGES, DATA LOSS, OR CONSEQUENCES RESULTING FROM THE USE OR MISUSE OF THIS CODE.**

+**WHILE THIS SOLUTION HAS BEEN FOUND TO CORRECTLY NEUTRALIZE THE DEAD MAN'S SWITCH (DMS) COMPONENT IN THE SHAI-HULUD 2.0 MALWARE BASED ON CURRENT ANALYSIS, MALWARE VARIANTS CAN CHANGE BEHAVIOR.
+YOU ARE SOLELY RESPONSIBLE FOR TESTING, VERIFYING, AND ENSURING THE SAFETY OF YOUR ENVIRONMENT BEFORE DEPLOYMENT.
+USE AT YOUR OWN RISK.**

+---

 # Shai-Hulud 2.0 Defense Mechanism (Dead Man's Switch Bypass)

 This repository contains tools to neutralize the "Dead Man's Switch" found in the Shai-Hulud 2.0 malware.
 The malware monitors connections to `api.github.com` and `registry.npmjs.org`.
 If these connections fail (e.g., during network isolation), the malware wipes the user's home directory.